 Robb (2013: 234) explains that studies concerning the effectiveness of ER in an EFL environment have been limited.
 The time the pupils devote to extensive reading replaces another classroom activity.
 Few teachers and few school-wide curricula have implemented extensive reading, even though many studies have indicated the benefits of the method.
 Book acquisition, management, pupil motivation and record keeping have played against the widespread adoption of extensive reading in the classroom.
-In Robb's correspondence with the researcher, Robb stressed the lack of research done on online extensive reading.
-His explanation is the difficulty for teachers to integrate online extensive reading in the classroom as they need to track the reading for grading purposes.
+In Robb's correspondence with the researcher25, Robb stressed the lack of research done on online extensive reading.
+His explanation is the difficulty for teachers to integrate online extensive reading in the classroom.

+24 E-mail from Mike Arnold dated 6 December 2016, to be retrieved in Appendix 11 as they need to track the reading for grading purposes.
 Robb stresses the fact that the management of online extensive programmes provides too much work for teachers and that this is what has prevented online ER from becoming popular.